 There are women I know that are really into fitness that swear by Ensure shakes to help them gain weight.
 I’ll be honest, I’ve personally never tried them.
-But I have made my own high calorie shakes and I’ve purchased pre-made protein shakes.
-Any of the things that I mentioned will work as long as you have them in combination with a proper diet.
+But I have made my own high calorie shakes with protein powders like Syntha6, and I’ve purchased pre-made protein shakes like Premier protein .
+Any of the shakes that I mentioned will work as long as you have them in combination with a proper diet.

 If you didn’t know, it’s much easier to drink calories than to eat them.